Zomis/Brainduck/README.md

 ### Try it

-    git clone git@github.com:Zomis/BrainDuck.git
+    git clone git@github.com:Zomis/Brainduck.git
-    cd BrainDuck
+    cd Brainduck
-    gradlew build
+    ./gradlew dist

-A .tar and .zip file can be found in `BrainDuck/build/distributions/`, unpack and run file in `bin` directory.
+A `*-all.jar` file can be found in `Brainduck/build/libs/`, run it with `java -jar *-all.jar`

+Or download the latest `*-all.jar` version [from my Jenkins](http://stats.zomis.net:53654/job/brainduck/ws/build/libs/)

 ### See also